Govanhill Baths

 Govanhill Baths is a Category B listed Edwardian public bathhouse at 99 Calder Street, Govanhill, Glasgow, Scotland, designed by the architect A.B.
 McDonald and opened between 1912 and 1917.
-The building itself is currently closed for refurbishment works until 2023.
+External refurbishment was completed in 2023.
+The building itself is currently closed for refurbishment works, with an opening date unknown and more funding required.
 Govanhill Baths Community Trust operates from an office at 126 Calder Street, across the road from the baths building.
+The campaign to save the baths from closure began in 2001, with an occupation of the building from 17 March until 7 August of that year.
+This is the longest occupation of a public building in British history.

 Design

 Govanhill Baths is Glasgow's last surviving Edwardian public bathhouse.
 The building contained hot baths in the upper storey and three swimming pools on the ground floor.
 There was a seating gallery around one of the pools for spectators attending events such as galas.
 The wash house, or "steamie", at the rear of the building, was converted to a launderette in 1971.

 History

 The foundation stone for the new baths and wash-house was laid on 3 July 1914 by the Lord Provost of Glasgow, Sir Daniel Macaulay Stevenson.
 An important function of the building in the early years was to provide clothes-washing facilities for local people whose tenement homes typically had no such facilities.
 Most homes in the area also lacked bathing facilities.
 Local rumour has it that the baths were used as a temporary mortuary for casualties from bombing during World War II.